eslint/eslint/docs/src/rules/no-unsafe-finally.md

 ## When Not To Use It

 If you want to allow control flow operations in `finally` blocks, you can turn this rule off.

-## Version

-This rule was introduced in ESLint 2.9.0.